Lombiq/Hastlayer-Hardware-Framework---Vitis/Docs/ZynqVivadoXsa.md

 ### Extend the block design with the Concat and Reset IP

+* Right-click on the block design.
+* Select Add IP.
+* Type "Concat" into the search bar and click on the result.
-Right-click on the block design and add "Concat" and "Processor System Reset" IPs.
+* Do the same for "Processor System Reset" too.

 Make connection between: